CircuitSetup/Flux-Capacitor_backup/README.md

 |:--:|
 | *The default IR remote control* |

-This remote is also sold as part of a kit for Arduino and is reasonably priced.

 Each time you press a (recognized) key on the remote, an IR feedback LED will briefly light up.
 This LED is located in the center of the board, next to the bright center LED.

 ### IR learning